nexus-devs/beholder/README.md

 		objects: [
 			// Single children object
 			{
-				name: 'item'				// Name of the object
+				name: 'item',				// Name of the object
 				area: [50, 50, 300, 100],	// Template area to match in the scenes screenshot
 				conditions: [],	// Conditions to meet